-Following government advice and as part of our ongoing commitment to provide a healthy and safe environment for our visitors, the RFU has taken the decision to extend closure of the World Rugby Museum and Twickenham Stadium Tours are closed until further notice.
+As part of our ongoing commitment to provide a healthy and safe environment for our visitors, the RFU has taken the decision to extend closure of the World Rugby Museum and Twickenham Stadium Tours until September 2020.

 Thank you for your patience and understanding.

 The Museum Team